dof-studio/afsync/README.md

-# What is 'afsync'
+# 01.What is 'afsync'

+# 02.Key features

-# The aim and story behind 'afsync'
+# 03.The aim and story behind 'afsync'

+# 04.How to use the command line system

-# License and Permissions
+# 05.Open-source and distributions

-# Open-source and distributions
+# 06.License and Permissions

-# Contact the developer
+# 07.Contact the developer